portfolio size effect

 After you pull the trigger and retire, you have sequence of returns risk.
 I have discussed sequence of returns risk in previous pieces, so I’m not going to go further on the topic now.

-Regardless, the period of maximal portfolio size effect is also when your last doubling is taking place.
+Regardless, the period of maximal portfolio size effect is also when your last doubling occurs.
 So you need your last doubling!

 The Last Doubling